hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ### [Overwrite the output](https://github.com/hi-rustin/trycmd-example/commit/6c8123d456c4c6333e1986db2fc7bf80d62f5cc9)

-AS you can see from the output, we can use `TRYCMD=overwrite` to overwrite the output.
+AS you can see from the output, we can use `TRYCMD=overwrite` to overwrite the output in the `tests/cmd/help.toml` file.

 ```sh
 TRYCMD=overwrite cargo test
 ```

-`trycmd` will overwrite the output in the `tests/cmd/help.toml` file.

-After that, we can run the test case again and it will pass.
+After this, we can run the test case again and it will pass.

 > Note: If you are using Windows, your test output will be different from the output above.
 This is because on Windows the executable file extension is `.exe`.
-So the output will be `trycmd-example.exe` instead of `trycmd-example`.
+So the output would be `trycmd-example.exe` instead of `trycmd-example`.
 So you can set it to`trycmd-example[EXE]` in `tests/cmd/help.toml` to make it work on all platforms.

 ### Add a Markdown test case